WebAssembly/design/FutureFeatures.md

   check of a call to a heterogeneous table;
 * any other specific GC reference type, effectively allowing WebAssembly code to implement a variety of rooting API schemes.

+### Memset and Memcpy Operators

+Copying and clearing large memory regions is very common.
+This can be done in the MVP via `i32.load` and `i32.store`, but this is not very fast.
+The following operators can be added to improve performance:

+* `move_memory`: Copy data from one memory region to another region, even if overlapping
+* `zero_memory`: Set all bytes in a memory region to zero
+* `set_memory`: Set all bytes in a memory region to a given byte